What Happens If You Die Without a Will?

 As can be seen from the above order of priority, the intestacy rules are somewhat outdated in that they fail to acknowledge unmarried or long-term partners (sometimes referred to as cohabitees) and stepchildren.
 If you fall within these groups, you will not inherit under the intestacy rules, regardless of how strong your relationship was with the Deceased.

-The quickest and cheapest way to resolve matters is often to contact the beneficiaries of the estate and ask whether they will agree to you receiving a share of the estate.
-If all parties agree, the arrangement can be formalised in a document such as a Deed of Variation.
+• The quickest and cheapest way to resolve matters is often to contact the beneficiaries of the estate and ask whether they will agree to you receiving a share.
+If all parties agree, the arrangement can be formalised in a Deed of Variation.

 Contact Our Specialists